-Dating back to 1921, this historic two-story, 35.4 acres (14.16 hectare) waterfront house was once the winter home of artist Frederic Clay Bartlett and his wife Evelyn.
+Constructed in 1921, this historic two-story, 35.4-acre (14.16-hectare) waterfront house was once the winter home of artist Frederic Clay Bartlett and his wife, Evelyn.
 The Bonnet House is serenely elegant and preserved amidst the urban expansion of Fort Lauderdale Beach, which is what makes the land so special.
 Mrs. Bartlett, who died in 1997, gave the estate to the Florida Trust for Historic Preservation in 1983 to keep the property unchanged.
 Several concerts and events are held here throughout the year, and the house is available for private events such as weddings.
-Named for a waterlily that once inhabited the property, the Bonnet House is open year-round for guided tours.
+Named after a waterlily, which once inhabited the property, the Bonnet House is open year-round for guided tours.

 Victoria Park is a neighborhood of Fort Lauderdale, nestled in the heart of the city.
 This small district is surrounded by various neighborhoods, Flagler Village lies to its west, Beverly Hills to its south, Lake Ridge to the north and Sunrise Key and Nurmi Islands on the east.
 Victoria Park blends modernity into its historical beauty.
 Holiday Park is a prime attraction in this neighborhood; it features play fields for various sports, hockey rink and an auditorium.
 Enjoy a walking tour around Victoria Park.